 How to Remove Stains From Granite

 Granite countertops are beautiful in your home.
-However, when it comes to how to remove stains, it's important to follow the proper care routine for granite.
+However, when it comes to how to clean natural stone like granite, it's important to follow the proper care routine for granite.
 Thankfully, with the right treatment, you can get just about any stain out of your granite.
 To get started on the road to glistening granite, you need to have:

 - Hydrogen peroxide